yulin1117/humob2024/README.md

 This script analyzes user movement data from a city (e.g., “CityD”) and creates a 7x24 matrix representing the most frequent locations for each user, segmented by day of the week and hour of the day.
 The resulting matrix visualizes location frequency patterns for a given user over a week, with heatmaps generated to display the data.

+weekend_prediction.ipynb
+Description:

+This notebook predicts weekend movement patterns by identifying frequently visited locations at different times of the day (morning, afternoon, and evening).
+It interpolates missing location data and saves the results for further analysis.